tbfe-de/mc-cppfor-ex/clock-08/README.md

 operations of class `Clock`, the move operation was explicitly implemented.

-(For details do a side by side compare of the header and implementation files.)
+For details do a side by side compare of
+- header files
+  - `clock-07/Clock.h` to
+  - `clock-08/Clock.h`
+- and implementation files
+  - `clock-07/Clock.cpp` to
+  - `clock-08/Clock.cpp`.

 ## General Topic – Code Robustness